NEXUS-GROUP-BY-AMIRAISAMIRAOMG/2.0/README.md

 # Nexus-2.0
-ninja nexus 2.0 launcher in wpf made by AmiraIsAmiraOMG & the rest of the Nexus Team
+nexus 2.0 launcher in wpf made by AmiraIsAmiraOMG & the rest of the Nexus Team